curtisai/container_container_container/dont-try-this-at-home/just-dont.md

     ```
     > At step 9, we used `chroot` to take a quick look at our container's `rootfs`, but it's not sufficient.
 The chroot utility only changes the root for the program, (`sh` in our case) from which it is called – all existing processes and programs started from another shell use the original root.
     > On the other hand, The `pivot_root` utility exchanges the current root filesystem with a new root filesystem.
     > > You may encounter an error says **Invalid argument**.
-According to Jérôme, to make `pivot_root` work properly, you need to have the new root be close the the top level of the file system.
+According to Jérôme, to make `pivot_root` work properly, you need to have the new root be close to the the top level of the file system.
 So, following commands will do the job.
     > > `mount --bind /btrfs-data/containers/tupperware/ /btrfs-data/containers/tupperware/`
     > > This command converts your directory into a mount
     > > `mount --move /btrfs-data/containers/ /btrfs-data/`